steveoro/goggles_api/README.md

 ## Setup as a composed Docker service

-The composed service definitions inside `docker-compose.yml` will take care of everything.
-For most targets, a simple `docker-compose up` will suffice.
+The composed service definitions inside `docker-compose.yml` will take care of binding together the containers.

-While the `docker` command can be used basically from any folder for generic management purposes, `docker-compose` requires a valid `docker-compose.yml` inside the current folder to be able to prepare the resulting service.
+A simple `docker-compose up` will run the default _**development**_ image with its counterpart DB.

 Most of the `docker-compose` sub-commands are a mirror copy of their Docker counter part, such as `build`, `logs`, `stop`, `exec`, `ps`, `images` and many more.